philcryer/substratum/README.md

 Something that underlies or serves as a basis or foundation.

 ## About
 This is a base script with built in 'best practices' I've learned over the years.
-The script outputs all activity to a `logs/` directory, features debugging option on the base variables section, and has an open _main_ fuction for you to add functionality.
+The script outputs all activity to a `logs/` directory, features debugging option you can turn on in the base variables section, and has an open `_main` fuction for you to add your functionality.

 ## Usage
-* REVIEW script variables
+* REVIEW script variables and modify where needed
-* ADD needed utilities or commands to the _prefight_ function, script will verify they're available and in the user's `$PATH`
+* ADD needed utilities or commands to the `_prefight` function, the script will verify they're available and in the user's `$PATH` during each run
-* ADD tasks or commands to run to the _main_ function to make it do what you want
+* ADD tasks or commands to run in the `_main` function to have the script do what you want
-* DIRECT output to the `work/` directory for artifacts if needed
+* DIRECT output to the `work/` directory for any artifacts, if needed

 ## License
 ```BSD 2-Clause License